Lemoncode/vuejs-by-sample/01 SFC Hello VueJS/README.md

 - To get a better experience debugging `vue` we can install [Vue devtools](https://github.com/vuejs/vue-devtools).
 It's a Chrome extension.

+- To get a better experience development we can install [Vetur](https://github.com/vuejs/vetur).
+It's a Vue tooling for VS Code.

 - Install `vue` library as project dependency:

 ```